yhwang2746/ComorbidityAnalysis/README.md

    cd ComorbidityAnalysis
 2. ```bash
       pip install -r requirements.txt
 3. The file 'nesarc_pds.csv' is the codebook.
 This analysis used participant data from Wave 1 of the National Epidemiologic Survey on Alcohol and Related Conditions (NESARC) Study.
+4. The file 'regressionresults.ipynb' contains all analyses + visualizations of respective results

+#Background